Johnny McPhillips

+17 mai 2025 après avoir transformé l'essai dans les arrêts de jeu.
+Victoire 24 a 23 face à Chambéry.

 Career

 McPhillips was born in Newcastle upon Tyne, England, and was a pupil at Sedbergh School.
 McPhilips signed for Ulster in 2016.
 After four appearances from the bench, he scored his first try on his first start on 9 February 2018.

 On 21 June 2019 McPhillips returned to England and signed for Leicester Tigers.
 He played 21 times for the club over his two years, scoring 71 points.
 On 10 June 2021 his signing was announced by US Carcassonne.

+En mai 2025, il devient Champion de France de Nationale 1 avec U.S.Carcassonne et fait monter le club en Pro D2 en transformant à la derniére minute l'essai du talonneur Carbou.